Skip to Content

 125 Paseo de la Plaza, Los Angeles, CA

-A nine-day Día de los Muertos Celebration will be held on Olvera Street, beginning on Tuesday, October 25th and continuing through Wednesday, November 2nd.
-The festivities include live entertainment, community altars, face painting, and more.
-In addition, “each night a vibrant and colorful procession sets the stage for our ceremony.”
+A nine-day Día de los Muertos Celebration will be held on Olvera Street, beginning on Friday, October 25th and continuing through Saturday, November 2nd.
+The festivities include a nightly procession, community altars on display, music, and more.
+Face painting will be offered on Saturday, October 26th and Sunday, October 27th as well as Friday, November 1st and Saturday, November 2nd.
 Check the website for all the details.

 Studio City Branch Library